-This case shines a light on the controversial topic of lap children on flights and the monetary consequences that can arise when parents do not familiarize themselves with the policies that pertain to such children before they purchase their tickets.
+This case shines a light on the controversial topic of lap children on flights and the financial consequences that can arise when parents do not familiarize themselves with the policies that pertain to such children before they purchase their tickets.

 “When purchasing our tickets to Italy, we told the agent that my infant son was going to be less than two years old when the trip began but turned two a few days before our return,” Hillandahl recalled.
 “I asked if he was going to need his own ticket.
 I was told multiple times that he would not.”